bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 important to pack many topics in the syllabus and expose you to challenging new problems.
 Ultimately the goal of the class is to give you the tools so that you can solve new problems on your own.
-A strong algorithmic backgound will elevate your analytical and abstraction skills and will be a big advantage to your career path, whatever it might be.
+A strong algorithmic backgound will improve your analytical and abstraction abilities and will be a big advantage to your career path, whatever it might be.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
 There are no stupid questions---any question is a sign that you want to engage.
-Based on my experience, the most effective learning happens when YOU (the class) work well together.
-Open collaboration in the lab will be highly encouraged.
-Assignments are pair-optional, although everyone is highly encouraged to find a partner.
+Based on my experience, the most effective learning happens when YOU all work well together.
+Open collaboration in the lab is  highly encouraged.
+All assignments are pair-optional, although everyone is highly encouraged to find a partner.
 To support everyone's learning at their own pace I have created detailed lecture notes and an ample set of supporting study questions, practice problems and quizzes.
 Please help me make this class great by staying engaged and by giving me feedback (even if I don't ask for it)!
 Feedback is always welcome.

 I know there are circumstances in our lives that we can't control.
 If you  have any (significant) circumstances that make learning hard, just talk to me, and we will figure something out.